mullertron/DP-300/Database Provisioning Models.md

 + Business Critical

 ### General Purpose
-This Tier is for general workloads that do not need high Disk I/O performance, the disk latency on this Tier is roughly 5ms If you require a lower disk latency you would need to change to business Critical
+This Tier is for common workloads that do not need high Disk I/O performance, the disk latency on this Tier is roughly 5ms If you require a lower disk latency you would need to change to business Critical

 Within the General purpose Tier, you can choose up to 80 vCores for your Database and up to 415GB of memory